HarshitKaushik/java-cheat-sheet/README.md

 - Variable can be local or global.
 The local variables can be referenced (i.e., are valid) only within the scope of their method (or function).
 - All six numeric types in Java are signed.

-### Primitive Variables
+### primitive variables

 Variables that store value.

 Java defines few types like int (numbers), float(floating point numbers), char (characters).
 Variables of these types store the value of the variable directly.
 These are not objects.
 These are called primitive variables.

-An example is shown below: Primitive Variables contains bits representing the value of the variable.
+An example is shown below: primitive variables contains bits representing the value of the variable.

 ```java
 int value = 5;